 5.5.4 Adjournment of meetings

-The Chair may, with the consent of any meeting at which a quorum is present (and shall if so directed by the meeting) adjourn the meeting from time to time and from place to place, but no business shall be transacted at any adjourned meeting other than the business left unfinished or not reached at the meeting from which the adjournment took place.
+The Chairman may, with the consent of any meeting at which a quorum is present (and shall if so directed by the meeting) adjourn the meeting from time to time and from place to place, but no business shall be transacted at any adjourned meeting other than the business left unfinished or not reached at the meeting from which the adjournment took place.
 It shall not be necessary to give any notice of an adjournment or of the business to be transacted at an adjourned meeting.

 5.5.5 Voting at meetings

-At any General Meeting a resolution put to the vote of the meeting shall be decided on a show of hands, unless a poll (before or on the declaration of the result of a show of hands) is demanded by the Chair or by at least five members present in person or by proxy or by a member or members present in person or by proxy and representing not less than one tenth of the total voting rights of all the members having a right to vote at the meeting.
+At any General Meeting a resolution put to the vote of the meeting shall be decided on a show of hands, unless a poll (before or on the declaration of the result of a show of hands) is demanded by the Chairman or by at least five members present in person or by proxy or by a member or members present in person or by proxy and representing not less than one tenth of the total voting rights of all the members having a right to vote at the meeting, and unless a poll is so demanded, a declaration by the Chairman that a resolution has, on a show of hands, been carried, or carried unanimously, or by a particular majority, or lost, or not carried by a particular majority, and an entry to that effect in the books of the proceedings of the Institute shall be conclusive of the fact, without proof of the number or proportion of the votes recorded in favour of or against that resolution.

-Eligible Members may also vote remotely at General Meetings by any suitable and agreed electronic method and they shall be considered as being present at the meeting.
-Suitable electronic methods must be agreed with the Secretary General at least three (3) days prior to the meeting.
-Any failure of the agreed method shall constitute a null vote and shall not affect the vote.

-Unless a poll is so demanded, a declaration by the Chair that a resolution has, on a show of hands, been carried, or carried unanimously, or by a particular majority, or lost, or not carried by a particular majority, and an entry to that effect in the books of the proceedings of the Institute shall be conclusive of the fact, without proof of the number or proportion of the votes recorded in favour of or against that resolution.

-If a poll is duly demanded it shall be taken in such a manner as the Chair directs, and the result of the poll shall be deemed to be the resolution of the meeting at which the poll was demanded.
+If a poll is duly demanded it shall be taken in such a manner as the Chairman directs, and the result of the poll shall be deemed to be the resolution of the meeting at which the poll was demanded.

-In the case of an equality of votes, whether on a show of hands or on a poll, the Chair of the meeting at which the show of hands takes place or at which the poll is demanded shall be entitled to a second or casting vote.
+In the case of an equality of votes, whether on a show of hands or on a poll, the Chairman of the meeting at which the show of hands takes place or at which the poll is demanded shall be entitled to a second or casting vote.

-A poll demanded on the election of a Chair or on a question of adjournment shall be taken forthwith.
-A poll demanded on any other question shall be taken at such time and place as the Chair of the meeting directs.
+A poll demanded on the election of a Chairman or on a question of adjournment shall be taken forthwith.
+A poll demanded on any other question shall be taken at such time and place as the Chairman of the meeting directs.

-Only Professional Members, Affiliates and Sustaining Members (who shall each have one vote) shall have a vote.
+Only Professional members, Affiliates and Sustaining members (who shall each have one vote) shall have a vote.
 The other classes of members shall not be entitled to a vote.
-Save as herein expressly provided no person other than a member duly registered and who shall have paid every subscription and other sum (if any) which shall be due and payable to the Institute in respect of their membership shall be entitled to be present or to vote on any question either personally, by proxy or by any electronic method that facilitates remote access, at any General Meeting.
+Save as herein expressly provided no person other than a member duly registered and who shall have paid every subscription and other sum (if any) which shall be due and payable to the Institute in respect of his membership shall be entitled to be present or to vote on any question either personally or by proxy at any General Meeting.

 5.5.6 Appointment of a proxy

-The instrument appointing a proxy shall be in writing under the hand of the appointer or their attorney duly authorised in writing.
+The instrument appointing a proxy shall be in writing under the hand of the appointer or his attorney duly authorised in writing.
 A proxy need not be a member of the Institute.